 Mr. Ben (it's easier for students to say and remember) joined The Upper School Faculty in 2007 to teach technology.
-He grew up in California and graduated with a bachelor's degree in Business and a master's degree in Education from San Jose State University in the heart of the Bay Area, where he went on to work in Information Technology in education and business for companies including Intel and Applied Materials.
+Today, he serves CHC as a Systems Specialist focused on helping the entire school use technology wisely to operate smoothly.
+Mr. Ben grew up in California and graduated with a bachelor's degree in Business and a master's degree in Education from San Jose State University in the heart of the Bay Area, where he went on to work in Information Technology in education and business for companies including Intel and Applied Materials.
 Acting on faith, he decided to make the leap into full-time teaching and moved with his wife to Colorado -- and CHC!

 In addition to his love for all things technological, Mr. Ben is an avid San Francisco Giants fan and amateur numismatist.
 He loves spending time with his wife and their three children -- one of whom is a Lion.